Introduction to What is .NET?

 We can see clearly the “Hello to EDUCUBA world” message on the console, this is due to Console.
 Writeline statement which caused to send a string to console.

-We have learned what is .NET? why we use .Net and its uses with example.
+We have learned what is .NET? why we use .Net and its uses for example.
 As it supports many languages it’s easy for developers to choose any language to develop their application.
 However, we can say that .NET is considerably more flexible.
 Also writing a program is a task of fewer efforts as .NET provides default artifacts.

 This has been a guide to What is .NET?
 Here we discuss the introduction, Framework Architecture of .NET.
 Why we Use .Net? and building a console application.
 You may also have a look at the following articles to learn more –